v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 13. In the **People and Groups > Create Group** window, enter the following information:

-	- Name: **Information Technology** (Select the X in the dialog box that appears below this field to close it)
+	- Name: **Information Technology** (If a dialog box appears below this field, select the X in the box to close it)

 	- About me: **This group is used for members of the IT staff**